Foundation Degree (Level 5)

 An appropriate academic reference

-If you have an appropriate HNC, you can apply for direct entry to Year 2.
+Students with an appropriate subject relevant HNC/level 4 qualification can apply for direct entry to Level 5.

 This programme is delivered with a variety of learning and teaching approaches to include all students' learning styles and preferences.

 For all modules, theory lectures are delivered that aim to deliver the core content and provide the underpinning knowledge.

 To complement the theory lectures, you will have group seminars/practical sessions that are used to reinforce concepts delivered theoretically.

 The teaching methods focus on facilitating a student-centred approach to enhance your independent learning that takes place outside of the classroom.

 The full-time route includes approximately 16 hours of contact time, encompassing lectures, seminars, practicals and tutorials.